Skip to main content

 The New Great Synagogue

-This building remained in residential use for more than four hundred years, until 1920, when the building was acquired by the Congregation of the Daughters of Jesus, who own it today.
+This former synagogue remained a residence for over four hundred years, until 1920 when the property was acquired by the Congregation of the Daughters of Jesus, who currently own it.

 Would you like to visit it?